Distributed Bare-Bones Communication in Wireless Networks: Introduction

-Our work could be seen as an extension of the results of Jurdzi\'nski and Kowalski~\cite{JK-DISC12} and Jurdzi\'nski et al.~\cite{JKS-ICALP-13}, whose solutions rely in an essential manner on the knowledge of coordinates, to a setting when such knowledge is not available.
-These are the first algorithms with performance close to optimal, in view of lower bounds in a less restricted setting~\cite{JKS-ICALP-13} and which apply in our setting as well, in the wireless-network model of weak sensitivity and weak connectivity.
-To compensate for the lack of geographic node coordinates, we introduce new techniques of collision avoidance based on strongly selective families with specifically chosen parameters.
-We combine them with a number of graph-based and geometry-based algorithmic techniques to synchronize and build a backbone structure in wireless networks.
+Our work extends the results of Jurdzi\'nski and Kowalski~\cite{JK-DISC12} and Jurdzi\'nski et al.~\cite{JKS-ICALP-13}, whose solutions rely on the knowledge of coordinates of nodes in a coordinate system in a plane, to a setting where such knowledge is not available.
+These are the first algorithms with performance bounds close to optimal in the model of weak sensitivity and weak connectivity of wireless networks, in view of the lower bounds in the settings considered in Jurdzi\'nski et al~\cite{JKS-ICALP-13} that apply to the setting of this paper as well.

+We introduce a novel approach to collision avoidance, based on strongly selective families with specifically chosen parameters, in order to compensate for lack of node coordinates in a system of coordinates in the plane.
+We combine them with a number of graph-related and geometry-related algorithmic techniques to synchronize and build a backbone sub-network.

 \Paragraph{Previous work.}